realstealthninja/assembly-101/README.md

  - arm
  - MIPS

+I will be following this excellent [pdf document](http://www.egr.unlv.edu/~ed/assembly64.pdf) which goes into great depth about assembly
+It seems only fitting to follow a textual approach to such a process

 # Assembling
 To assemble the source code to machine code we must use an assembler in this instance ill be using YASM a popular assembler for Unix like systems.